-August 2013 – Shamwari Game Reserve, part of the Shamwari Group together with the Born Free Foundation have created the ‘Owl box Project’.
+August 2013 – Shamwari Game Reserve, part of the Shamwari Group together with the Born Free Foundation has created the ‘Owl box Project’.
 The aim of this initiative is to educate schools and the surrounding communities about the significance of owls and how the owl population can be increased so that rodent numbers can be reduced.

 This new conservation program focuses on using the Spotted Eagle Owl and the Barn Owl as a natural rodent and insect control on the farms, in townships, lodges and the surrounding areas, instead of using pesticides and rodenticides, which is very dangerous for the wildlife, pets, children and whoever may come in contact with it.